zekusmaximus/VA_MANUSCRIPT/archive/chapters/chapter-02-the-wasteland-connection.md

       The holographic displays merged, showing the full scope of what was happening.
 Corporate systems weren't just mapping the official grid, they were documenting every alternative, every adaptation, every solution communities had developed to survive.
       "Why show me this?"
 Amara asked, though part of her already knew.
       "Because it's not just about power distribution anymore," a new voice answered.
 Kevin emerged from the shadows, looking grimmer than he had at yesterday's council meeting.
 "It's about who controls the future.
 The corporate vision of perfect, predictable efficiency, or humanity's messy, brilliant capacity to adapt and grow."
+      Amara felt the familiar tug to "fix the variables" rise unbidden.
+Kevin's look said the opposite: evolve with constraints or break.
+      "Show me," she said.
+"No more models."
       He gestured, and the displays shifted again.
 Now they showed something new: places where communities had modified Luminara's original systems.
 Improved them.
 Made them more resilient, more alive.
 Made them into something the corporate algorithms couldn't predict or control.
       "Someone in the Wastelands," Kevin said carefully, "has been improving your old reactor designs.
 Making them work in ways your corporate assessments said were impossible.
 Want to see?"
       Amara looked at her tablet, still displaying the elegant encryption from the anonymous message.
 At the living algorithms that had evolved beyond their original programming.
 At the future being slowly, systematically mapped and optimized out of existence.